yorkmodular/xo106r5/README.md

 THE DEFAULT CONFIGURATION FOR THIS WILL BE A PCB/PANEL/FIRMWARE SET - I don't recommend this is as a beginners project.

+The firmware for this module is the same as that for the Squascillator VCO - you will need to burn four firmware ICs.

 The terminally curious can view [Johnny Beaver's demo of a prototype unit in action on YouTube ...](https://youtu.be/iXnucviOB_w)